-When you seek to understand the human mind,
+When you seek to understand the human mind, the possibilities are endless.

 Psychology is the study of the mind and how it shapes our experiences and behaviors.
 At Fresno Pacific, you’ll examine people from scientific, religious, philosophical, physiological and socio-cultural perspectives.